ENEM13012 - Maintenance Engineering

 Unit Synopsis

 This unit introduces you to the importance of effective maintenance management in the industry, the costs of maintenance, and the benefits of effective maintenance planning and strategies.
 Emphasis is placed on practical aspects of managing maintenance for plant and equipment.
-You are introduced to techniques and methods for monitoring the condition of plant and equipment, and to processes used to implement and manage condition monitoring.
-You will investigate maintenance problems and prepare plans to solve such problems.
-The unit delineates methods for assessing maintenance effectiveness and improving maintenance systems and provides a vehicle for developing skills for working and learning autonomously to solve problems, to document approaches used to solve problems, and to communicate professionally.
+You are introduced to techniques and methods for monitoring the condition of plant and equipment, and to processes used to implement and manage condition monitoring in the light of ISO55000.
+You will investigate maintenance management problems and prepare plans to solve such problems in context of relevant UN Sustainable Goals.
+The unit delineates methods for assessing maintenance effectiveness and improving maintenance management systems and provides a platform for developing skills for working and learning autonomously to solve problems, document approaches used to solve problems, and communicate professionally.

 Details